New World vulture: Breeding

 New World vultures and condors do not build nests, but lay eggs on bare surfaces.
 On average one to three eggs are laid, depending on the species.
 Chicks are naked on hatching and later grow down.
-Like most birds the parents feed the young by regurgitation.
+Like most birds, the parents feed the young by regurgitation.
 The young are altricial, fledging in 2 to 3 months.
-California Condor chicks fledge anywhere from 5-6 months, while Andean condor chicks fledge anywhere from 6-10 months.
+California Condor chicks fledge anywhere from 5–6 months, while Andean condor chicks fledge anywhere from 6–10 months.

 Feeding

 All living species of New World vultures and condors are scavengers.
-Their diet consists, primarily, of carrion, and they are commonly seen in carcasses.
+Their diet consists primarily of carrion, and they are commonly seen near carcasses.
 Other additions to the diet include fruit (especially rotten fruit) and garbage.
-An unusual characteristic of the species in genus Cathartes is a highly developed sense of smell, which they use to find carrion.
-They locate carrion by detecting the scent of ethyl mercaptan, a gas produced by the bodies of decaying animals.
+The genus Cathartes locates carrion by detecting the scent of ethyl mercaptan, a gas produced by the bodies of decaying animals.
 The olfactory lobe of the brains in these species, which is responsible for processing smells, is particularly large compared to that of other animals.
 Other species, such as the American black vulture and the king vulture, have weak senses of smell and find food only by sight, sometimes by following Cathartes vultures and other scavengers.

 Tolerance to bacterial toxins in decaying meat

-Vultures possess a very acidic digestive system and their gut is dominated by two species of anaerobic bacteria that help them withstand toxins they ingest when feeding on decaying prey.
+Vultures possess a very acidic digestive system, with their gut dominated by two species of anaerobic bacteria that help them withstand toxins present in decaying prey.
 In a 2014 study of 50 (turkey and black) vultures, researchers analyzed the microbial community or microbiome of the facial skin and the large intestine.
 The facial bacterial flora and the gut flora overlapped somewhat, but in general, the facial flora was much more diverse than the gut flora, which is in contrast to other vertebrates, where the gut flora is more diverse.
 Two anaerobic faecal bacteria groups that are pathogenic in other vertebrates stood out: Clostridia and Fusobacteriota (formerly Fusobacteria).
 They were especially common in the gut with Clostridia DNA sequence counts between 26% and 85% relative to total sequence counts, and Fusobacteriota between 0.2% and 54% in black vultures and 2% to 69% of all counts in turkey vultures.
-Unexpectedly, both anaerobic bacteria were also found on the air exposed facial skin samples, Clostridia at 7%–40% and Fusobacteriota up to 23%.
+Unexpectedly, both groups of anaerobic bacteria were also found on the air-exposed facial skin samples, with Clostridia at 7%–40% and Fusobacteriota up to 23%.
 It is assumed that vultures acquire them when they insert their heads into the body cavities of rotten meat.
 The regularly ingested Clostridia and Fusobacteriota outcompete other bacterial groups in the gut and become predominant.
 Genes that encode tissue-degrading enzymes and toxins that are associated with Clostridium perfringens have been found in the vulture gut metagenome.
 This supports the hypothesis that vultures do benefit from the bacterial breakdown of carrion, while at the same time tolerating the bacterial toxins.